-Research has shown that at this age, implementing a good bedtime routine that enables your toddler to meet their sleep needs can go a long way to ensure proper development in all areas of their daily lives.
-Children (3-6 years)
+Research has shown that at this age, implementing a good bedtime routine that enables your toddler to meet their sleep needs can go a long way to ensure PROPER DEVELOPMENT in all areas of their daily lives.

 This is the age when kids tend to phase out all sleep problems.
 Ideally, sleep time of 10 to 12 hours should be just fine at this stage.
 However, parents will need to phase out daytime naps completely to enable their kids to sleep through the night.

 Every kid is different, so there’s no strict rule when a child should completely drop their daytime naps.
 It will depend on a child, but most kids stop napping by age five.

 Children (7-12 years)

 At this age, children become more active and are involved in SCHOOL ACTIVITIES.
 This sometimes can hinder the sleep time of children within this age range.
 Nevertheless, experts recommend that children within this age bracket sleep 10 to 11 hours.